jamesbvaughan/jamesbvaughan.com/_drafts/timothy-gu.md

 (like me when I was starting out with ffmpeg), and honestly everyone is willing to help.

-The javascript community tends to have a lot of new people and people are always happy to help them out.
+"The javascript community tends to have a lot of new people and people are always happy to help them out.

-For people that are interested but don't really know where to start, the best thing is to help out on a project that you actually use yourself.
+"For people that are interested but don't really know where to start, the best thing is to help out on a project that you actually use yourself.
 That makes it easier to contribute because you have an idea of how the software works and you can reason through things better than staring with a completely new project to you.

-If you spot a bug in a project you use, you can file an issue, but you can also go further than that and try to look through the source code to find out where the bug is coming from.
+"If you spot a bug in a project you use, you can file an issue, but you can also go further than that and try to look through the source code to find out where the bug is coming from.
 I think that this is the most effective way of getting involved in a project.
 If you don't understand something, ask questions.
 People are often a lot more friendly than you would expect.

-There's a big difference between trying to fix a bug you found yourself and trying to fix someone else's bug.
+"There's a big difference between trying to fix a bug you found yourself and trying to fix someone else's bug.
 In large software projects, bugs are very hidden and require a very specific set of circumstances for the bug to occur.